Did you know that Vienna is one of the most interesting cities to discover street art in Europe?

 Artist: Aldo Giannotti (Italy/Austria), curated by KÖR – Kunst im öffentlichen Raum Wien

-Did you get it?
+Did you find it?
 Take a closer look if you’re still looking for the art 😉

 Fun fact: This building used to be our former hostel ‘The Base’.

 Walk a bit further down into Schwendergasse and you’ll find the Schwendergasse Public Gallery.
-The whole street gets repainted by street artists at festivals taking place every once in a while.
+The whole street gets repainted by street artists during festivals taking place every once in a while.

 Schwendergasse 2, 1150